based-jace/concurrency-parallelism-and-asyncio/blog.md

         await new_file.write(genre)
 ```

-For those not familiar with the `async`/`await` syntax that can be found in many other modern languages, `async` declares that a function, for loop, or with statement **must** be used asynchronously.
+For those not familiar with the `async`/`await` syntax that can be found in many other modern languages, `async` declares that a function, `for` loop, or `with` statement **must** be used asynchronously.
 To call an async function, you must either use the `await` keyword from another async function or call `create_task()` directly from the event loop, which can be grabbed from `asyncio.get_event_loop()`, i.e. `loop = asyncio.get_event_loop()`.

 `async with` allows awaiting async responses and file operations.

 `async for` (not used here) iterates over an [asynchronous stream](https://stackoverflow.com/questions/56161595/how-to-use-async-for-in-python).

 ### The Event Loop
-Event loops are constructs inherent to asynchronous programming that allow performing tasks asynchronously.
-As you're reading this article, I can safely assume you're probably not too familiar with the concept, but whether you've written an async application or not, you have experience with event loops everytime you use a computer, be it through your computer listening for keyboard input, playing multiplayer games, or browsing Reddit while you have files copying in the background.
-In its purest essence, an event loop is something that waits around for triggers and then performs specific (programmed) actions once those triggers are met.
-They often return a "promise" (JavaScript syntax) or "future" (Python syntax) of some sort to denote that a task has been added to them, and then they later return a value (assuming the called function does return a value) once the task has been completed.
+Event loops are constructs inherent to asynchronous programming that allow performing tasks concurrently.
+As you're reading this article, I can safely assume you're probably not too familiar with the concept.
+However, whether you've written an async application or not, you have experience with event loops every time you use a computer, whether your computer is listening for keyboard input, you're playing online multiplayer games, or you're browsing Reddit while you have files copying in the background.
+In its purest essence, an event loop is a process that waits around for triggers and then performs specific (programmed) actions once those triggers are met.
+They often return a "promise" (JavaScript syntax) or "future" (Python syntax) of some sort to denote that a task has been added.
+Once the task is finished, the promise or future returns a value passed back from the called function (assuming the function does return a value).

 The idea of performing a function in response to another function is called a "callback."

 *For another take on callbacks and events, [here's a great answer on StackOverflow](https://stackoverflow.com/questions/9596276/how-to-explain-callbacks-in-plain-english-how-are-they-different-from-calling-o/9652434#9652434).*

 Here's a walkthrough of our function:

 We're using `async with` to open our client session asynchronously.
-The `aiohttp.ClientSession()` class is what allows us to make http requests and remain connected to a source without blocking the running of our code.
+The `aiohttp.ClientSession()` class is what allows us to make HTTP requests and remain connected to a source without blocking the execution of our code.
 We then make an async request to the Genrenator API and await the JSON response (a random music genre).
 In the next line, we use `async with` again with the `aiofiles` library to asynchronously open a new file to write our new genre to.
 We print the genre, then write it to the file.

 Unlike regular Python scripts, programming with asyncio pretty much enforces using some sort of "main" function.
-This is because you need to use the "async" keyword in order to use the "await" syntax, and the "await" syntax is the only way to actually perform tasks asynchronously.
+This is because you need to use the "async" keyword in order to use the "await" syntax, and the "await" syntax is the only way to actually run other async functions.

 *unless you're using the deprecated "yield" syntax with the @asyncio.coroutine decorator, [which will be removed in Python 3.10](https://docs.python.org/3/library/asyncio-task.html).*